jlarsen-usgs/Modflow-API-Ag-Package/docs/documentation.md

 receiver package supported is:
    - Unsaturated Zone Flow Package (UZF)

-The program will terminate with an error if the AGMVR is used with an unsupported package type.
+The program will terminate with an error if the API-AG is used with an unsupported package type.

-The AGMVR Package is based on the calculation of irrigation demand presented by Niswonger (2020) and is limited by the available water that can be moved from a provider to receiver nodes.
+The API-AG Package is based on the calculation of irrigation demand presented by Niswonger (2020) and is limited by the available water that can be moved from a provider to receiver nodes.
 Irrigation demand is calculated by minimizing the difference between potential crop evapotranspiration $\left( ET_o K_c \right)$